Trying for Pregnancy After 35 Years of Age

-Getting pregnant after 35 years of age is a challenge for many couples.
-The older you get, the fewer eggs you have is what studies have shown.
-This means that your fertility rate begins to decline as early as age 30.
-So, does that mean you need to give up on having a kid and start searching for adoption agencies?
-No!
-We’ll discuss how the body works after 35 years of age and what you need to do to have a happy pregnancy.
+Getting pregnant after 35 years of age can be a challenge for many couples, as the fertility rate begins to decline as early as age 30.
+But does that mean a couple shouldn’t try conceiving at all?
+The answer is no. Getting pregnant after 35 years of age can be challenging, but it’s not impossible!
+We’ll discuss how the body works after 35 years of age and what one can do for a healthy pregnancy.

 Does Age Factor Affect Fertility?

-- Risk of a multiple pregnancy (twins, triplets, and quadruplets)
+- There’s a risk of multiple pregnancy (twins, triplets, and quadruplets) because of ART procedures.

-- Fertility problems including having trouble getting pregnant due to fewer eggs in ovulation phases
+- Fertility problems could arise, including having trouble getting pregnant due to fewer eggs in the ovulation phase.

-- Pre-existing diabetes, which damages different internal organs and causes fertility problems
+- In the case of pre-existing diabetes, which damages different internal organs, can cause fertility problems.

-- Gestational diabetes and chronic medical conditions like preeclampsia, hypertension, etc.
+- There’s a risk of gestational diabetes and medical conditions like preeclampsia, hypertension, etc.

-- Cases of stillbirths (when babies die inside the womb after 20 weeks of pregnancy), miscarriage and birth defects (like babies being born with Down Syndrome and chromosomal abnormalities)
+- There’s a chance of stillbirths (when babies die inside the womb after 20 weeks of pregnancy), miscarriage, and birth defects (like babies being born with Down syndrome and chromosomal abnormalities).

 What Tests Need to Be Done to Have a Healthy Pregnancy After 35?